phoe/articles/2022-xx-xx-static-let/static-let.md

 ## Package definition

-Okay, enough ideating though!
+Okay, enough ideating!
 Let's start with actually making this thing a pleasure to use, and to take care of some additional functionalities that we'd like it to have.
 (And to shield us against misusing this tool.)

-Let's start with the very basics.
+And start we shall, with the very basics.
 A good thing with implementing `STATIC-LET` is that we barely need *anything* that is not a part of standard Common Lisp in order to make it work - just a few utilities from Alexandria, one declaration-related utility from Serapeum (we'll use it at the very end to solve `STATIC-LET*`), plus multithreading primitives from Bordeaux Threads.
 That is both a testament to how good ANSI CL is and a relief when it comes to pedagogy (no external dependencies, no problem!).

 ```lisp
 (defpackage #:serapeum/static-let